-Reptiles are often considered by the public as being more difficult to care for than dogs and cats, but who ever needed to take their snake for a walk, or had to buy new toys for their lizard?
+Reptiles are often considered by the public as being more difficult to care for than dogs and cats, but who ever needed to take their snake for a walk or buy new toys for their lizard?

-1. Is it normal for my snake to shed 2 months after she completed her last shed?
+1. Is it normal for my snake to shed two months after she completed her last shed?

 The rate of a snake's shedding cycle varies largely depending on the age, the type of snake, and how fast the animal in question is growing.
 Snakes' shedding cycles are mainly based on food intake and correspond with their subsequent growth.
 Very young snakes that are being fed appropriately can be seen shedding every 4 weeks, whereas seasoned adults, who have very little growing to do, may shed only a couple of times a year.